SamuelLawrence876/Twitter-Sentiment/README.md

 - [x] Analyze data
 - [x] submit findings
 - [x] EDA analysis
-- [x] compare price movement to buy/sell positions
+- [x] compare stock price movement to buy/sell positions

 ## Project Intro
 In an attempt to understand the voice of investors, this project seeks to understand the contextual language used on specific stocks.
 (Tesla in this example)